microsoft/windows-host-process-containers-base-image/README.md

 #### Build your image

-Use the following command to build and push to a container reposity
+Use the following command to build and push to a container repository

 ```cmd
  docker buildx build --platform windows/amd64 --output=type=registry -f {Dockerfile} -t {ImageTag} .